wardoflores/Portfolio-Website/v3-SvelteKit-HTMX-experimental/src/routes/devlog/tarays.md

         </ul>
     </ul>
 </div>

-Obsidian PKM by diary with each word in a timestamp log being a note, Notation by Linguistics.
+Obsidian PKM by diary with each word in a timestamp log being a note, Notation by Linguistics.<br>
-Parse into a Postgresql database, a little bit of fun with Schemas and soon I may be able to supplement my activities
+Parse into a Postgresql database, a little bit of fun with Schemas and soon I may be able to supplement my activities<br>

-Setback by having c++ for it at first before doing it by web;
+Setback by having c++ for it at first before doing it by web;<br>
 <div class="markdown-list">
     <ul>
         <li>GLAD</li>